Dharmi7303/Inventz/README.md

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

-## 🤝 Contributing

-We welcome contributions!
-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

 ## 📞 Contact